-D.1 Quality of Annual Report Quality of Annual Report D.1.1 (B) Are the audited annual financial report OECD Principle V (C) N D.1.2 (B) Does the company disclose details of remuneration of the CEO?
-N
+D.1 Quality of Annual Report D.1.1 (B) Are the audited annual financial report OECD Principle V (C) Ν D.1.2 (B) Does the company disclose details of remuneration of the CEO? Ν

-E. Responsibilit ties of the Board
+E. Responsibilit ies of the Board

 E.1 Board Competencies and Diversity

 E.1.1(B) Does the company have at least one female independent director/commissioner?
-ICGN 2.4.1 Skills and experience The board should consist of directors with the requisite range of skills, competence, knowledge, experience and approach, as well as a diversity of perspectives, to set the context for appropriate board behaviours and to enable it to discharge its duties and responsibilities effectively. Υ 2016 General Information Sheet: Independent director is Ms. Carmen N. Pedrosa.
+ICGN 2.4.1 Skills and experience The board should consist of directors with the requisite range of skills, competence, knowledge, experience and approach, as well as a diversity of perspectives, to set the context for appropriate board behaviours and to enable it to discharge its duties and responsibilities effectively.
+Y 2017 General Information Sheet: Independent director is Ms. Carmen N. Pedrosa

 E.2 Nominating Committee

 E.2.1(B) Does the Nominating Committee comprise entirely of independent directors/commissioners?
 ICGN 2.4.4 Composition of board committees The members of these key board committees should be solely non-executive directors, and in the case of the audit and remuneration committees, solely independent directors.
-All members of the nominations committee should be independent from management and at least a majority should be independent from dominant owners.
-N
+All members of the nominations committee should be independent from management and at least a majority should be independent from dominant owners. Ν

-E.2.2(B) Does the Nominating Committe undertake the process of identifyin the quality of directors aligned wit the company's strategic directions? g N
+E.2.2(B) Does the Nominating Committee undertake the process of identifying the quality of directors aligned with the company's strategic directions?
+3 N

-E.3 Board Appointments and Re-Election •
+E.3 Board Appointments and Re-Election

-E.3.1(B) s (VI.I.21) Are boards known to hire professional search or firms when proposing candidates to the board?
-N
+E.3.1(B) s (VI.I.21) Are boards known to hire professional search r firms when proposing candidates to the board? r 3 Ν

-E.4 Board Structure & Composition ·
+E.4 Board Structure & Composition 1 1

-E.4.1(B) Do independent non-executive directors/commissioners make up more than 50% of the board of directors/commissioners?
-N E.5 Board Performance E.5.1(B) ' ' International Financial Corporation's Global Corporate Governance Forum Publication: When Do Companies Need a Board-level Risk Management Committee?(Volume 31, pp.11, March 2013)
+E.4.1(B) Do independent non-executive directors/commissioners make up more than 50% of the board of directors/commissioners? Ν E.5 Board Performance E.5.1(B) Does the company have a separate level Risk Committee?
+International Financial Corporation's Global Corporate Governance Forum Publication: When Do Companies Need a Board-level Risk Management Committee?(Volume 31, pp.11, March 2013)